Bitcoin, June jobs, Zoom earnings and Powell remarks top week ahead

 Wednesday 6/2

-Earnings continue midweek with Advance Auto Parts and Lands’ End before market open on Wednesday, while Endeavor Group Holdings, NetApp, and PVH after the bell.
+Earnings continue midweek with Advance Auto Parts and Lands’ End before market open on Wednesday, while Endeavor Group Holdings, NetApp, and PVH report after the bell.

 |Ticker